 The Recommended Daily Intake (RDI) amount for Vitamin C was raised a while back, almost across the board for all men, women, and children.
 What used to be 60mgs per day for men, now stands at 90 for non-smokers and 120 for smokers.
 If this seems quite low to you, bear in mind that this is the amount needed just to prevent certain illnesses like scurvy, not necessarily the amount for keeping the body in perfect running order.

 Many of the fertility studies showing the benefits of vitamin C were done using supplements of 1000mgs, 3000mgs, and sometimes even more per day.

-If you’re dealing with male infertility it may be wise to supplement the husbands diet with a good quality vitamin C supplement, especially if he’s not getting it through food.
-(I know how finicky some husbands can be about vegetables and you can find a quality whole foods vitamin C on Amazon).
-Some practitioners also recommend increasing the vitamin C supplementation right before and during ovulation to help the sperms mobility.
+If you’re dealing with male infertility it may be wise to supplement the husband’s diet with a good quality vitamin C supplement, especially if he’s not getting it through food.
+(I know how finicky some husbands can be about vegetables and you can find quality whole foods vitamin C on Amazon).
+Some practitioners also recommend only increasing the vitamin C supplementation right before and during ovulation to help the mobility of the sperm.

 Supplementing can be a good idea, but it’s also important to remember that long-term, or high dose supplementation, may end up causing a different imbalance within the body.
 So make sure to talk to your healthcare practitioner about any supplementation.

 *I should also let you know that taking aspirin, alcohol, or antidepressants, as well as smoking has been shown to lower vitamin C levels in the body.
 And high doses of C can also make some medications not as effective, so check with your doc if you’re serious about taking large doses and are already on meds.
 About 3/4 of the way down on this page tells you a bit more about the safety of high vitamin C doses.[/et_pb_text][/et_pb_column][/et_pb_row][/et_pb_section]